joshdail/fylo-data-storage-component/README.md

       }
     }

-### Continued development

 Even though there is not any real user interaction with this component, I wanted to add in a few accessibility features.
 For example, even though the icons do not actually have any function, I made them focusable and added hover states.
 I also tried to incorporate some semantic HTML.
 For example, the icons are enclosed in a menu tag to portray an options menu rather than just being enclosed in a div.
 I also added a skip link (which would matter more if there was a navbar at the top, but I added it in for practice).

 I added a few animations in as well.
 I don't consider animations a strong suit of mine by any means, but it was a nice challenge.